Aram-1999/PIC16B_Group_Project/README.md

     - Los Angeles is already done
 4) Change the type to FOR SALE
 5) Set maximum to 1500
-6) Wait for ~ 30 mins, do not abort
+6) Wait for ~ 30 mins, do not abort.